breazzzy/scarlet_lang/README.md

 # Scarlett Lang

-Tiny programming language written in Rust.
+This project is a tiny programming language written in Rust.

 ## Description

-This is a passion project im making for practice and fun, while I have time between classes/work.
+Scarlet is a passion project I'm making for practice and fun while I have time between classes/work.

+This project will not be the next big language, obviously.
+It's just something I've built out of joy and interest.
+The language is high-level, expressive and dynamically typed.

 Example:
 ```